dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

 Introduction
 ____________

 The TC-Gen tool provides verification of deterministic and probabilistic tropical cyclone genesis forecasts in the ATCF file and shapefile formats.
 Producing reliable tropical cyclone genesis forecasts is an important metric for global numerical weather prediction models.
-This tool ingests deterministic model output post-processed by a genesis tracking software (e.g. GFDL vortex tracker), ATCF edeck files containing probability of genesis forecasts, probabilistic shapefile warning areas, and ATCF reference track dataset(s) (e.g. Best Track analysis and CARQ operational tracks).
+This tool ingests deterministic model output post-processed by genesis tracking software (e.g. GFDL vortex tracker), ATCF edeck files containing probability of genesis forecasts, operational shapefile warning areas, and ATCF reference track dataset(s) (e.g. Best Track analysis and CARQ operational tracks).
 It writes categorical counts and statistics.
 The capability to modify the spatial and temporal tolerances when matching forecasts to reference genesis events, as well as scoring those matched pairs, gives users the ability to condition the criteria based on model performance and/or conduct sensitivity analyses.
 Statistical aspects are outlined in :numref:`tc-gen_stat_aspects` and practical aspects of the TC-Gen tool are described in :numref:`tc-gen_practical_info`.

 .. _tc-gen_stat_aspects:

 Statistical aspects
 ___________________

 The TC-Gen tool processes both deterministic and probabilistic forecasts.

 For deterministic forecasts specified using the **-track** command line option, it identifies genesis events in both the forecasts and reference datasets, typically Best tracks.
 It applies user-specified configuration options to pair up the forecast and reference genesis events and categorize each pair as a hit, miss, or false alarm.

 As with other extreme events (where the event occurs much less frequently than the non-event), the correct negative category is not computed since the non-events would dominate the contingency table.
 Therefore, only statistics that do not include correct negatives should be considered for this tool.
 The following CTS statistics are relevant: Base rate (BASER), Mean forecast (FMEAN), Frequency Bias (FBIAS), Probability of Detection (PODY), False Alarm Ratio (FAR), Critical Success Index (CSI), Gilbert Skill Score (GSS), Extreme Dependency Score (EDS), Symmetric Extreme Dependency Score (SEDS), Bias Adjusted Gilbert Skill Score (BAGSS).

 For probabilistic forecasts specified using the **-edeck** command line option, it identifies genesis events in the reference dataset.
 It applies user-specified configuration options to pair the forecast probabilities to the reference genesis events.
 These pairs are added to an Nx2 probabilistic contingency table.
 If the reference genesis event occurs within in the predicted time window, the pair is counted in the observation-yes column.
 Otherwise, it is added to the observation-no column.

-For each probabilistic warning area shapefile specified using the **-shape** command line option, it processes metadata from the corresponding database file.
+For warning area shapefiles specified using the **-shape** command line option, it processes metadata from the corresponding database files.
 The database file is assumed to exist at exactly the same path as the shapefile, but with a ".dbf" suffix instead of ".shp".
-Note that only shapefiles exactly following NHC's "gtwo_areas_YYYYMMDDHHMM.shp" file naming convention and corresonding metadata conventions are supported.
+Note that only shapefiles exactly following the NOAA National Hurricane Center's (NHC) "gtwo_areas_YYYYMMDDHHMM.shp" file naming and corresonding metadata conventions are supported.
 For each shapefile record, the database file defines up to three corresponding probability values.
-The first percentage is interpreted as the probability of genesis inside the defined shape within 48 hours.
-The second and, if provided, third percentages are interpreted as the 120-hour and 168-hour probabiltities, respectively.
-For each probability, the reference genesis events are searched for a match within the defined time window.
+The first percentage is interpreted as the probability of genesis inside the shape within 48 hours.
+The second and, if provided, third percentages are interpreted as the 120-hour and 168-hour probabilities, respectively.
+Care is taken to identify and either ignore or update duplicate shapes found in the input.

+The shapes are then subset based on the filtering criteria in the configuration file.
+For each probability and shape, the reference genesis events are searched for a match within the defined time window.
 These pairs are added to an Nx2 probabilistic contingency table.
-The probabilistic contingeny tables and statistics are computed and reported separately for each combination of hurricance basin and probability hour encountered in the input.
-Note that the filtering capability provided for the **-genesis** and **-edeck** options are not supported for the **-shape** option.
+The probabilistic contingeny tables and statistics are computed and reported separately for filter defined and lead hour encountered in the input.

 Other considerations for interpreting the output of the TC-Gen tool involve the size of the contingency table output.
 The size of the contingency table will change depending on the number of matches.
 Additionally, the number of misses is based on the forecast duration and interval (specified in the configuration file).
 This change is due to the number of model opportunities to forecast the event, which is determined by the specified duration/interval.